tinic/blcd-driver/README.md

-# blcd-driver
+# bldc-driver
-Motor driver for brushless air conditioner motors
+Motor driver for brushless dc air conditioner motors

 This is a PCB design for readily available adjustable brushless motors used in air conditioning units.
 These units are great since they are sealed and have ajustable speed while using very little power.
 I used them to drive a stirrer motor to replace the misspecced AC motors (model YYS6-2/110V/60Hz/0.15A) on the otherwise amazing KOMOS KRYO Inline Draft Beer Chillers which tend to fail quickly and generate extreme amounts of heat (~158F/70C measured).
 Power consumption is reduced from ~17W to around ~4W for my application while staying _completely_ cool.
 Torque is ecxellent but not exessive in case of obstructions.